-Finally, the Bank is obliged to receive HFSF's prior written consent for all material matters defined in the RFA, which, amongst others, are material corporate actions (i.e. share capital increases, mergers etc.), the restructuring plan under recapitalization Law 3864/2010, material human resources matters and handling of material litigations or proceedings.
+Finally, the Bank is obliged to receive HFSF's prior written consent for all material matters defined in the RFA, which, amongst others, are the Bank's restructuring plan provided for in Law 3864/2010 and the material corporate actions (i.e. share capital increases, mergers etc.), to the extent these are not included in the approved restructuring plan of the Bank.